melbourne2991/mobform/README.md

 #### FieldStates

-"FieldStates" - are the core of the library.
+The core of the library.
 It is a container for field values as well an interface for exposing onChange, and validation and field reset methods.

 #### FormStates

-"FormStates" - provide a way to group fields to check their validity and get their values.
+Provide a way to group fields to check their validity and get their values.

 #### Validators

-"Validators" - Exactly what they sound like, sync or async functions for validating a field's value.
+Exactly what they sound like, sync or async functions for validating a field's value.

 ### Creating a state-enabled field component